security-assignments/beta/_activities/volatility.md

 16. Get the process ID by typing `getpid`.

-# Part 2: Create an memory dump from the Windows VM
+# Part 2: Create a memory dump from the Windows VM

 In this section, you'll use a digital forensics tool, FTK Imager, to make a copy or "image" of the Windows VM RAM.